CtrlK

 Distinctiveness Conflict Risk

-The highly specific (if meaningless) buzzwords like 'quantum-resistant' and 'ReasoningBank intelligence' would ironically reduce conflict with other skills since no other skill would use these terms.
-However, the core concept 'version control' is generic enough to overlap with git-related skills.
+The heavy use of niche buzzwords like 'quantum-resistant' and 'ReasoningBank intelligence' ironically makes it unlikely to conflict with other skills, but the core concept of 'version control' is generic enough to potentially overlap with standard git/VCS skills.

 2 / 3